About George Mason

-The university began as the Northern Virginia branch of the University of Virginia in 1957, offering courses in engineering and the liberal arts.
-Called University College, it opened in a renovated elementary school in Bailey's Crossroads with an enrollment of 17 students.
+The university's formal history began in 1957 as University College, the Northern Virginia branch of the University of Virginia, offering courses in engineering and the liberal arts.
+It opened in a renovated elementary school in Bailey's Crossroads with an enrollment of 17 students.

 In 1972, the Board of Visitors of the University of Virginia recommended that the college separate from its parent institution.
 On April 7, the governor signed the General Assembly legislation that established George Mason University as an independent member of the commonwealth's system of colleges and universities.

 Since 1972, the university's development has been marked by rapid growth and innovative planning.
-In 29 years, enrollment has risen from 4,166 to more than 23,000 students in 2000.
+In 29 years, en rollment has risen from 4,166 to nearly 25,000 students in 2001.
 In 1979, George Mason was given the authority to grant doctoral degrees and began offering programs at this level.
-In the same year, the university acquired what became George Mason University School of Law located at the Arlington Campus.
+In the same year, the university acquired what became George Mason University School of Law, located at the Arlington Campus.

 In 1984, the first Robinson Professors, a group of outstanding scholars committed to undergraduate teaching and interdisciplinary scholarship, joined the faculty as the result of a generous bequest from Clarence J. Robinson.

-Drawing prominent scholars from all fields, George Mason's outstanding faculty also includes Pulitzer Prize winners, IEEE Centennial Medalists, and recipients of numerous Fulbright, National Science Foundation, and National Endowment of the Arts grants and awards, among others.
-Endowed chairs have also brought many artists and scholars to campus.
+Drawing prominent scholars from all fields, George Mason's outstanding faculty also includes Pulitzer Prize winners, Nobel laureates, IEEE Centennial Medalists, and recipients of numerous Fulbright, National Science Foundation, and National Endowment of the Arts grants and awards, among others.
+The university's 34 endowed chairs have also brought many artists and scholars to campus.

-The establishment of the Institute of the Arts in 1990 solidified the university's commitment to make the arts a pervasive part of students' lives.
-The Center for the Arts and the arts complex, which includes art galleries, studio and rehearsal space, and performing venues such as Harris Theater and TheaterSpace, are all components of the institute.
+The establishment of the Institute of the Arts in 1990 (which became the College of Visual and Performing Arts in 2000) solidified the university's commitment to make the arts a pervasive part of students' lives.
+The Center for the Arts and the arts complex, which includes art galleries, studio and rehearsal space, and performing venues such as Harris Theater and TheaterSpace, are all components of the college.

 George Mason has expanded its presence to serve the entire Northern Virginia region by employing the revolutionary concept of the "distributed university."
 Designed to help George Mason serve the needs of its region, the distributed university consists of one university at multiple locations, with each location based on a programmatic theme that reflects the needs of the community.
 The Prince William Campus was established in partnership with state and county governments and the private sector.
-A partnership with American Type Culture Collection, the world's foremost archive of living cultures, has led to academic programs focusing on the biosciences and will make Prince William County a center for biotechnology.
-Construction of the first three buildings has been completed.
-The university is also expanding its presence in Arlington.
-Construction has been completed on a new building, and plans are to increase programming at Arlington with additional course offerings and degree programs.
+A partnership with American Type Culture Collection, the world's foremost archive of living cultures, has led to academic programs focusing on the biosciences, which will make Prince William County a center for biotechnology.

 The innovative George W. Johnson Center was dedicated on April 12, 1996.
 By combining student life resources with educational support facilities such as an interactive library, George Mason has created the learning workspace of the future.
 Educational administrators from around the world have toured the center.